Port Pirie (Nyrstar)

 The EPA regularly reviews airborne monitoring results conducted by Nyrstar.
 This monitoring is important in controlling operations on site and is used to assess Nyrstar's compliance against its licence conditions.
 The EPA additionally conducts verification air quality monitoring in Port Pirie.

-Nyrstar is required to meet compliance limits of 0.5 µg/m3 assessed four times per year at two locations in Port Pirie, Pirie West and Oliver Street.
-This monitoring undertaken by Nyrstar is done daily.
+Nyrstar is required to meet compliance limits of 0.5 µg/m3, averaged over 12 months and assessed 4 times per year, at 2 locations, Pirie West and Oliver Street in Port Pirie.
+This daily monitoring undertaken by Nyrstar.
 It has additional monitoring stations at locations across the site and in the town of Port Pirie that are used to understand and control its emissions.
 Nyrstar is required to maintain the accreditation by the National Association of Testing Authorities, Australia (NATA) for measuring lead in air concentrations.

-The EPA undertakes additional verification monitoring at four locations in Port Pirie: Ellen St, Pirie West Primary School, Oliver St and Frank Green Park.
-This monitoring is done one day in six, providing a snapshot of conditions.
-EPA’s verification monitoring is not used to assess Nyrstar’s compliance against the lead in air limits, however it informs the EPA on the overall air quality on a long-term basis.
+The EPA undertakes additional verification monitoring at 4 locations in Port Pirie: Ellen Street, Pirie West Primary School, Oliver St and Frank Green Park.
+This monitoring is done 1 day in 6, providing a snapshot of conditions.
+The EPA’s verification monitoring is not used to assess Nyrstar’s compliance against the lead in air limits, however it informs the EPA on the overall air quality on a long-term basis.

 EPA lead in air monitoring (1 day in 6 sampling)